NukuValente1/dataset-free/README.md

 ## Research Datasets

 ### Dataset Description
-This dataset contains anonymized information on Individual Data Processing (IDP, German: IDV) from 2023 to 2025.
+This dataset contains anonymized information on Individual Data Processing (IDP, German: IDV) from 2023 to 2025 of german research institute under public governacne.
 All personal or security‑relevant fields — especially owners, substitutes, and storage locations — have been fully anonymized.
 The dataset is published openly and freely to support research, teaching, and analytical tool development.

 ### Purpose of the Dataset